backofficeshow/Air-Sentinel/README.md

 * 🔄 **ShareAlike:** Any modifications you share must be released under the same license.

 For commercial licensing inquiries, please contact Andrew Armstrong directly.

----

-Would you like me to refine the technical description of the PPD42NS sampling math, or should I create a sample `config.json` for your documentation?